 Author: Sonja Dumas

-With a history of commercial success stories ranging from Bob Marley to Celia Cruz to Machel Montano, and a plethora of genres and sub-genres in both traditional and popular culture, Caribbean music is arguably the most complex segment of the Orange economy in the region.
+With a history of commercial success stories ranging from Bob Marley to Celia Cruz to Machel Montano, and a plethora of genres and sub-genres in both traditional and popular culture, Caribbean music is arguably the most complex segment of the creative sector in the region.
 But while the sector is complex and multi-layered, the objective is clear: make money with (most of) the music.

 The total revenue for the global music industry in 2020 🎵clocked in at US$23.1 billion, of which streaming was 56%.
 That’s right – 56%.
 So we know where this is going – pandemic or no pandemic.
 By dint of the exponential growth in the use of online platforms to distribute content, online is an increasingly viable way of distributing music.

 What’s the best way forward for the Caribbean?

 According to prominent Trinidad and Tobago music producer, Kenny Phillips, “The online market is not going away, in fact it’s going to get bigger.”
 He continues, saying that regional music producers need to ”understand the new market, the new playground…The consumer of our product has moved.
 Then, people had to go to a calypso tent.